-My teaching interests include: Public Law, Legal Ethics, Health Law, Legal Process, and Jurisprudence.
+My teaching interests include: Public Law (specifically Administrative and Constitutional), Legal Ethics and Professionalism, Health Law, Legal Process, and Jurisprudence.
 My strength in these areas has allowed me to teach courses in law, political science and philosophy.

 In addition to my legal background, I am also a rare disease patient and advocate.
 I dedicate much of my time to raising awareness about the challenges of diagnosis and treatment for those suffering from rare disorders.
-I am a legal member of the Hospital for Sick Children (SickKids) Research Ethics Board, serve on the Board of Directors for the Canadian Organization for Rare Disorders (CORD) and am a member of Rare Disease International (RDI)’s Working Group on Research.
+I am a legal member of the Hospital for Sick Children (SickKids) Research Ethics Board, serve on the Board of Directors for the Canadian Organization for Rare Disorders (CORD), am a member of the Government of Ontario’s Rare Disease Implementation Plan Steering Committee and am a member of Rare Disease International (RDI)’s Working Group on Rare Disease Research.
 RDI represents the global rare disease patient community on board the NGO Committee for Rare Diseases, established under the Conference of NGOs, which has consultative status to the United Nations Economic and Social Council.